brokenhandsio/SteamPress/README.md

 * `blogPostPage` - a boolean saying we are on the blog post page
 * `user` - the currently logged in user if a user is currently logged in

-### `label.leaf`
+### `tag.leaf`

-This is the page for a label.
-A blog post can be tagged with many labels and a label can be tagged on many blog posts.
-This page is generally used for viewing all posts under that label.
+This is the page for a tag.
+A blog post can be tagged with many tags and a tag can be tagged on many blog posts.
+This page is generally used for viewing all posts under that tag.
 The parameters are:

-* `label` - the label
+* `tag` - the tag
-* `posts` - all the posts that have been tagged with this label, in `shortSnippet` form
+* `posts` - all the posts that have been tagged with this tag, in `shortSnippet` form
-* `labelPage` - a boolean saying we are on the label page
+* `tagPage` - a boolean saying we are on the tag page
 * `user` - the currently logged in user if a user is currently logged in

 ### `profile.leaf`